Taxstra Logo

 Frequently Asked Questions

 Generally, yes.
 If you drive to your rental property to perform maintenance, the travel time counts.
-However, if you detour to visit your in-laws or go to Disney World, the IRS will disallow the travel time.
+However, personal detours are disallowed.
 Keep a mileage log to prove the business purpose.

 Qualified?
 Let's Prove It.